mikl-shortcuts/Pollinations-PR-Reviewer/README.md

 - Invalid API key
 - Insufficient pollen balance
 - Missing `permissions` block in workflow
-- API timeout on very large diffs
+- API timeout on very large diffs (can be resolved by increasing the `timeout` setting)

 **Can I use this in a private repo?**
 Yes.
-Be aware the diff is sent to Pollinations AI.
+You can check [Pollinations Privacy Policy](https://pollinations.ai/privacy) for more information.